Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 Each displayed line (physical scanline) can contain any logical scanline of the 256 from the 32 configurable tile rows.
-This selection may be directed by two methods:
+This selection may be directed by a split list.

-- RAM line + restart pairs with X scrolling.
-- RAM / ROM scanline map.

-The first uses byte triplets defining locations where the logical scanline counter has to be re-loaded, and the X scroll register has to be set.
+This list uses byte triplets defining locations where the logical scanline counter has to be re-loaded, and the X shift register has to be set.
 Afterwards the logical scanline counter increments by one on every line.
 The triplets are as follows:

 - byte 0: Physical scanline to act on (0 - 223)
 - byte 1: Logical scanline to set
-- byte 2: X scroll value
+- byte 2: X shift value (only the low 3 bits are used)

 The first triplet is partial, only having bytes 1 and 2 (that is, line 0 is implicit for that).
 The list can be terminated by a byte 0 value which can not be reached any more, such as zero or 255.

-The RAM / ROM scanline map is simply a list of logical scanlines to use on each physical scanline.
-This may be used for special effects or to achieve double scanning of regions.
-For X scrolling, an X scroll map can also be enabled.